yowainwright/pastoralist/README.md

 Pastoralist tracks project package manager [overrides](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#overrides).
 Overrides often start as real fixes: a CVE patch, a compatibility pin, a fork, or a temporary transitive dependency workaround.
-Months later, overrides can remain in `package.json`, and no one know's why—until now.
+Months later, overrides can remain in `package.json`, and no one knows why—until now.

 <table width="100%">
 <thead>